Descubre las granjas y los puestos de comida del valle del Mid-Willamette

 Even if you can't make it to a Saturday market, you're in luck: Salem Community Markets (the organization behind the city’s markets) also puts on a holiday market each December (featuring more than 250 vendors), as well as a Thursday market in West Salem (where up to 20 vendors share locally sourced food items and fresh fruits and vegetables).

 The Bauman family started farming just outside of Salem in 1895 and is today a Mid-Willamette Valley institution, known for a bevy of locally sourced offerings at Bauman’s Farm & Garden.
-Part of the Marion Farm Loop, Bauman’s boasts a bountiful farm stand (selling roughly three-dozen varieties of fresh and frozen produce all year long), mouth-watering bakery (featuring scratch-made pies, cookies, breads, and more), fruitful garden center (which sells perennials, succulents, trees, house plants, hanging baskets, and more), bustling gift shop, animal petting zoo, and play area for kids.
+Part of the Oregon Farm Loop, Bauman’s boasts a bountiful farm stand (selling roughly three-dozen varieties of fresh and frozen produce all year long), mouth-watering bakery (featuring scratch-made pies, cookies, breads, and more), fruitful garden center (which sells perennials, succulents, trees, house plants, hanging baskets, and more), bustling gift shop, animal petting zoo, and play area for kids.

 If you're looking to really get into the spirit of the season, check out Bauman's Harvest Festival, happening late September through October on the farm.
 You could spend days eating your way through the festival’s fresh-baked goodies, sampling Bauman's own hard cider, picking pumpkins, taking hayrides, and enjoying all manner of family activities—like trying your hand at an apple cannon, descending a giant slide, or navigating a massive corn maze.